Chaitanya0315/android-wheel-of-fortune/GroupProject/Docs/DesignDocumentTemplate.md

 ## 1 Design Considerations

-*The subsections below describe the issues that need to be addressed or resolved prior to or while completing the design, as well as issues that may influence the design process.*
+Below are some issues that need to be kept in mind while completing this project.
+Note, everything in this document is subject to change and will updated as the project evolves.

 ### 1.1 Assumptions

 * This application is Android only.
 No other platforms will be supported.
 * The application is meant to be run from a single device (i.e. no cloud saving)
 * Multiple users can use the same device.

 ### 1.2 Constraints